okt4v/ASCII-TOOL/README.md

 # ASCII-TOOL
-Python tool for converting ASCII to text and test to ASCII
+Python tool for converting ASCII to text and text to ASCII

 ## Table of Contents